Loaded Baked Potato Pizza Recipe

 - jalapeños – buy a jar of pickled jalapeños, follow my tutorial for how to pickle jalapenos, or simply used thinly sliced fresh jalapeño.

-- green onions – I love the flavor of green onion on a loaded baked potato.
+- green onions – I love the flavor of green onion on a loaded baked potato (and in mashed potato cakes).
 Chives work great, too!

 Do I need to pre-cook the potatoes?